lizmahood/brachy_metabolomics/README.md

 ##### Launch Canopus
 Go through the scripts in the launching_canopus folder.
 First the mgf is filtered so that metabolites filtered out by script 2 (and any adducts) are removed.
 Then launch the 2nd script (which actually does Canopus).
 The third script gets the output and associates "confidence scores" with superclass/class/subclass/level.5/most.specific_class predictions.
 The fourth script removes predictions if their confidence score is <0.5 Finally it makes a couple of graphs.

-After all this, the most important output file you'll have is canopus_summary.tsv_filtered.tsv
+After all this, the most important output file you'll have is canopus_summary.tsv_filtered.tsv.  *If any column names have ".y" in them (for example: "superclass.y"), remove the ".y".*

 ##### 6_split_DAMs_into_updown_merge_canopus.R
 As this script requires the canopus_summary.tsv_filtered.tsv, Canopus needs to be completed before it.